Educational resource about Bluetooth technology and wireless connectivity

 Troubleshooting Bluetooth Telematics Issues

-If you're experiencing interference with mice, try these troubleshooting steps:
+If you're experiencing battery drain with speakers, try these troubleshooting steps:

 Check for interference from other wireless devices in the Technical Documentation environment